Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Winter Eladrin (MPMM).md

 aliases: ["Winter Eladrin"]
 ---
 # Winter Eladrin
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-117, Mordenkainen's Tome of Foes p.
-197*
+117*

 When sorrow distresses eladrin, they enter the winter season, becoming figures of melancholy.
 Frozen tears drop from their cheeks, and their palpable sadness emanates from them as icy cold.